- Your State

 Most Minnesota students attend traditional public schools.
 Traditional public schools are free to attend.
 They are open to all students, operated by school districts, and funded by taxpayers like federal, state, and local government.
 Did you know that Minnesota spends an average of $13,068 per public school student each year?

-Minnesota has fairly flexible open enrollment, which refers to whether a parent can choose to send their child to a public school other than their assigned district school.
-Minnesota parents may be able to choose a traditional public school in another district.
+Minnesota offers some open enrollment, which refers to whether a parent can choose to send their child to a public school other than their assigned district school.
+Parents can choose a traditional public school outside of their district based on the state’s open enrollment laws, and also may be able to choose another school within their district, depending on their local school board.
 Since no two public schools are exactly the same, open enrollment can valuably extend a family’s educational options and help them find the best match for their child.

 You can also consider charter schools.
 Minnesota has about 164 charter schools serving 57,000 children.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.